foundry-vtt-community/wiki.js/development/api/hooks.md

 ![Up to date as of v9](https://img.shields.io/static/v1?label=FoundryVTT&message=v9&color=informational)

 ## Overview

+> There is documentation about the various Hook Events in Core [in the official docs](https://foundryvtt.com/api/hookEvents.html).
+However, it is advised to set `CONFIG.debug.hooks = true` when looking for hooks as this will print them to the console as they happen.
+The [Developer Mode module](https://github.com/League-of-Foundry-Developers/foundryvtt-devMode) can assist with this.
+{.is-info}

 Hooks are how Foundry Core exposes certain public API events modules and systems to interact with.
 It is always recommended to register a [callback](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) for an existing hook event instead of [monkey patching](https://www.audero.it/blog/2016/12/05/monkey-patching-javascript/) a core method.